Sigmmma/c20/src/content/h1/tags/gbxmodel/readme.md

 imgCaption: The gbxmodel tag stores not only mesh data, but also markers, animation nodes, shader references, and more.
 keywords:
   - model
+thanks:
+  - to: Fubih
+  - for: Regions render order tip
 ---

 The Gearbox model tag contains the render models (LODs) and [shader_model][] references for [objects][object] such as [vehicles][vehicle], [scenery][], and [weapons][weapon] among others.
 It is not collideable nor animated on its own, and objects may reference additional [model_collision_geometry][] and [model_animations][] tags.